geluso/react-router-dom-intro/react-router-intro.md

 Refer to the finished example repo to see the contents of these files.
 The files were created using the same procedure we used to create the `Home` component using the `App` component as a template.
-Basically: create each file, change the name of the component to it's new name, then replace the HTML in the `render() { ... }` function with custom content.
+Basically: create each file, change the name of the component to its new name, then replace the HTML in the `render() { ... }` function with custom content.
 Be sure to import each new component into `App.js` just like we did with the `Home` component.